mariavanrell/mariavanrell.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am Full Professor of Artificial Intelligence in the Computer Science Department of the Universitat Autònoma de Barcelona (UAB).
+In 1996, I received my PhD degree at the UAB for my work on texture analysis and representation.
+I am an affiliate researcher at the Computer Vision Centre, where I research in the Colour in Context group on computational models of colour perception.
+My research is done from a multidisciplinary point of view combining computer vision, color science and psychophysics.
+Main research interests have been in colour naming, induction, texture. saliency, constancy and cue combination.
+I teach some courses on artificial intelligence and manage the Master in Computer Vision of UAB/UOC/UPC/UPF.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.